robvanderleek/create-issue-branch/README.md

 ### Branch name prefixes based on issue label

-Branch name can be prefixed based on the label of an issue.
+Branch names can be prefixed based on the label of an issue.

-For example, if you want branches for issues with the `enhancement` label to have the `feature/` prefix and branches for issues with the `bug` lavel to have the `bugfix/` prefix, add this to your configuration YAML:
+For example, if you want branches for issues with the `enhancement` label to have the `feature/` prefix and branches for issues with the `bug` label to have the `bugfix/` prefix, add this to your configuration YAML:

 ```